 Facebook ads can be very hit and miss in the real world.
 Many ads merely blend into people’s news feeds without them ever noticing or taking action.
 A good example of a Facebook ad that really stands out is this excellent campaign by Kay Jewelers.

-There isn’t too much to explain with this ad apart from the fact it includes a dog!
-And everyone loves dogs right?
+There much to examine in this ad, except for the fact that it includes a dog!
+And everyone loves dogs, right?

 Digital Advertising Trends 2019

-The world of digital marketing is constantly changing and new trends are popping up all the time.
-10 years ago influencer marketing was practically unheard of, yet today it’s an extremely popular advertising method.
+The world of digital marketing is constantly changing and new trends pop up all the time.
+10 years ago, influencer marketing was practically unheard of, yet today it’s an extremely popular advertising method.
 Here are our top digital advertising trends to look out for in 2019.